nvim-orgmode/telescope-orgmode.nvim/README.md

 By pressing `<C-Space>` the picker state can be toggled between two modes.
 Every mode is available in every function.

+### Current file only mode

+In headline mode, you can press `<C-f>` to toggle between showing all headlines vs only headlines from the current file.
+This is useful when you want to focus on the current file's structure.

 ### Search headlines

 This is the first and default mode.
 It shows all the headlines, initially